starzel/buildout/README.txt

         nginx-config
         site_unit

+Note that ``site_unit`` is a part that creates a systemd service unit which pulls in service units for zeoserver and any zeoclients you set up (see below).
+Starting, restarting and stopping the site unit will start, restart and stop, resp., the zeoserver and zeoclients.
+The site unit is the only systemd unit in the deployment that needs to be enabled or disabled.

 If you add any zeoclients, also add their partnames to buildout:zeoclients.
 This is a list used in several places, e.g. to populate the dependencies of the main systemd service for the site.